buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 The scripts recipe defines some additional options:

 entry-points
+   A list of entry-point identifiers of the form:

+   name=module:attrs

-   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object within the module.
+   where name is a script name, module is a dotted name resolving to a module name, and a attrs is a dotted name resolving to a callable object within a module.

    This option is useful when working with distributions that don't declare entry points, such as distributions not written to work with setuptools.

+   Examples can be seen in the section "Specifying entry points" below.

 scripts
    Control which scripts are generated.
 The value should be a list of